Marxon13/M13OrderedDictionary/readme.md

 Usage:
 -------
-Just add NSOrderedDictionary.h and NSOrderedDictionary.m to your projects, and start using.
+Just add M13OrderedDictionary.h and M13OrderedDictionary.m to your projects, and start using.
 Explanations of each method, or set of methods are given in the interface file.

 There are three main terms used throughout the methods: